gecio/gecio.github.io/docs/_optimist/guided_tour/step23/index.en.md

 pip install s3cmd
 ```

 Since S3cmd is now installed, the previously created credentials must be entered in a file called *.s3cfg* in order to begin using it.
-The file should located in the user's home directory, for example, `/home/username/`
+The file should be located in the user's home directory, for example, `/home/username/`

 The following process can now be used to create the *.s3cfg* file: